 Some might associate the best suspension trainers with TRX, a household name in suspension training circles, but the San Francisco-based company is not the only purveyor of such things.
 Many companies now offer decent quality suspension trainer sets for people who would like to use their bodyweight as resistance for their workouts.

-This package of clever straps and an anchor point is easy to shove in a backpack or install at home, but opens up an entirely new world of training.
-One that has the ability to work every muscle group in the body... hard.
+This package of clever straps and an anchor point is easy to shove in a gym bag or install at home but opens up an entirely new world of training.
+One that can work for every muscle group in the body... hard.

 This all-in-one package is designed get even complete suspension training newbies into the swing of it, with the excellent TRX workout guide acting as detailed bedtime reading in order to get the most out of each session.

 Its patented single point anchoring system promotes stability and encourages proper form throughout each exercise, while this kit includes everything you need to workout anywhere.

 A choice of either a door anchor or the traditional TRX anchor, which loops around tree branches, posts or anything else that will easily take bodyweight without collapsing, increases the versatility.

 This pack also comes with a handy carry bag, which makes it possible to bundle up the kit and easily shove it in a backpack or small bag when travelling.
 Those regularly working away or travelling the world can easily create a gym in the hotel room.